 Prime and Paint:

-Using a foam roller, prime the chalkboard with tinted primer (ask your paint department to add as much black as they can to a small can of primer.)
+Using a foam roller, prime the chalkboard with tinted primer (ask your paint department to add as much black as they can to a small can of primer.
+This will reduce the number of coats of chalkboard paint needed.)
 My Lowe’s store was able to produce a 50% gray color.

 After the primer dries, lightly sand, and wipe clean.
 It’s important to sand between coats because this will give you the smoothest results and it gives a little tooth for the next layer to adhere to.
 You’ll need at least two coats of chalkboard paint.